Script Editor

 1

-Open Study Setup Wizard → select your modality (e.g. Task fMRI), scanner (3T Siemens), analysis options (TR, FWHM, FD threshold)
+Open Study Setup Wizard → pick your modality, scanner, analysis options

 2

-Click Open Pipeline Builder — all steps are pre-loaded with your parameters
+Click Open Pipeline Builder — all steps pre-loaded with your parameters

 3

-Click any step to expand and fine-tune individual parameters.
-Watch the live script update on the right.
+Expand any step card to fine-tune individual parameters.
+Script updates live on the right.

 4